Christopher Brown AM - Chairman

 Marushka comes to Taylor Street Advisory with over 8 years’ experience in the events management industry.
 After 6 years in the conference space, and working alongside business and marketing gurus, she moved to the digital events sector where she built her technical knowledge and client facing skills.

 Now she is responsible for the delivering Western Sydney Leadership Dialogue’s program of events including BOOMTOWN! and Out There.

 Marushka holds a Masters’ degree in Business Administration and Marketing from the Australian Catholic University and has a keen interest in women’s health, nutrition and fitness.

 Catherine Nguyen - Events & Communications Officer

-Born and raised in Bankstown, Catherine is a recent graduate from the University of Technology Sydney, joining the Taylor Street Advisory team from a range of roles in administration, marketing and event management.
+Catherine joined the Taylor Street Advisory team from a range of roles in administration, marketing and event management.

-Catherine joined TSA as part of the events team, and is responsible for delivering a range of initiatives, from the VIP Boardroom Dinner series and industry workshops, to our signature policy Summits, BOOMTOWN! and Out There.
+Catherine joined TSA as the Events Coordinator and is responsible for delivering a range of Western Sydney Leadership Dialogue initiatives, from the VIP Boardroom Dinner series and industry workshops, to our signature policy Summits, BOOMTOWN! and Out There.

 John Moore – Special Advisor